nik786/kube-learn/ansible.md

 [defaults]

-# Use 'redis' as backend
 fact_caching = redis
-# Prefix for 'redis' keys
 fact_caching_prefix = ansible_facts_
-# Connection to 'redis'
 fact_caching_connection = localhost
-# Cache for 6 hours
 fact_caching_timeout = 21600

 Smart gathering
 You can configure Ansible to gather facts only once so if you include a different playbook they are not gathered again.
 You can do this by setting the gathering to smart in the Ansible configuration file.

 Debugging
 If you want to know which tasks take more time and have a nice summary, you can add this to your configuration.

 [defaults]
 callback_whitelist = profile_tasks